Southern Collard Greens

 1. Cutting the Greens

-To cut the greens, use a sharp knife to remove the stems from the greens.
-Roll the leaves like a cigar then cut them into small pieces.
-Place the greens in cool water, clean them then rinse them well.
+To prepare the greens, use a sharp knife to remove the stems.
+Next, roll the leaves tightly like a cigar and cut them into small pieces.
+Place the greens in a sink filled with cold water and clean them thoroughly.
+Remove any dirt and rinse them well.

 2. Cooking Your Greens

-Using medium-high heat, bring your Dutch oven to temperature then pour the chicken broth and water into the pot.
-Bring the liquid to a light boil.
-Add your turkey, onion and garlic then reduce to medium heat, cover and simmer for 15 minutes.
+Bring a Dutch oven to temperature over medium-high heat.
+Next, pour the chicken broth and water into the pot and bring the liquid to a light boil.
+Add the turkey, onion, and garlic.
+Reduce the heat to medium, cover the pot, and let it simmer for 15 minutes.

-Add the greens then cover and simmer for ten minutes continuing to cook on medium heat.
-After ten minutes remove the lid then season with salt, black pepper and red pepper flakes.
+Next add the greens then cover and simmer for ten minutes. continuing to cook on medium heat.
+After ten minutes remove the lid and then season with salt, black pepper and red pepper flakes.
 Add the vinegar, mix well then cover and cook on low heat for one hour.

-After one hour remove your turkey from the pot and cool for 5 minutes before shredding.
-Return the shredded turkey to the pot and cook for an additional 15 minutes before serving.
+After one hour, remove your turkey from the pot.
+Allow the turkey to cool for 5 minutes before shredding.
+Once shredded, return the turkey to the pot and allow your greens to cook for an additional 15 minutes.

-Serve your green as a side dish or you can enjoy them alone in a bowl with the smoked meat and the pot liquor (pot likker) and a healthy slice of cornbread.
-However you choose to eat them I hope you enjoy this delicious collard greens recipe!
+Serve your greens as a side dish or you can enjoy them alone in a bowl with a healthy slice of cornbread.
+However you choose to eat them, I hope you enjoy this delicious collard greens recipe!

 Try These Other Great Recipes